Umbral Possession a bunny's pin

 Created by Riley.

-On Signature Item Luci's Sketchbook.
+On Legendary Artifact Luci's Sketchbook.

 (Anyone who witnesses you activate this Effect is very likely to be disturbed to see the specters' bodies are summoned through a portal of eldritch adjacent appearance.
 Many eyes stare at anyone watching nearby while they get a glimpse of horrors beyond their imagination lasting no longer than a few seconds.
 Objects will appear obviously animated until the effect ends.
 You must actively and obviously be using up paint equal to the surface area of the animated target.
 You must use this Artifact obviously when activating this Effect.)